 Medical alert systems provide peace of mind to the elderly, physically disabled and their families.
 These devices contact emergency services with the push of a button — or even automatically — and have other advanced features.
-To find products with the ideal combination of reliability, functionality and affordability, our partners at ConsumerAffairs researched the best medical alert systems in Baltimore.
+To find products with the ideal combination of reliability, functionality and affordability, we researched the best medical alert systems in Baltimore.

 There are more than 75,000 seniors living in Baltimore, many of them active and living independently.
 Nearly as many individuals under 65 are living with a disability.
 Both groups benefit from medical alert systems, which connect users to lifesaving assistance instantly.